 People with gout who especially need their blood level of uric acid lowered include those who have the following:

-Frequent, severe flare-ups (more than 2 per year) despite taking colchicine, an NSAID, or both
+Frequent or severe flares (more than 2 per year) or continuing need for colchicine, an NSAID, or both to prevent flares

 Tophi that are found on examination

 Uric acid kidney stones

 Conditions that make NSAIDs or corticosteroids more complicated to take (such as peptic ulcer disease Peptic Ulcer Disease A peptic ulcer is a round or oval sore where the lining of the stomach or duodenum has been eaten away by stomach acid and digestive juices.
 Peptic ulcers can result from Helicobacter pylori... read more , diabetes Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
 Urination and thirst are... read more , treatment with anticoagulants Anticoagulation Pulmonary embolism is the blocking of an artery of the lung (pulmonary artery) by a collection of solid material brought through the bloodstream (embolus)—usually a blood clot (thrombus) or... read more (blood thinners), and chronic kidney disease Chronic Kidney Disease Chronic kidney disease is a slowly progressive (months to years) decline in the kidneys’ ability to filter metabolic waste products from the blood.
 Major causes are diabetes and high blood pressure... read more )